 #2 Prevention Through Education and Communication

-Make a plan to educate your employees regarding the following areas related to addiction and substance abuse disorders (ASADs) and regarding the policy itself:
+Make a plan to educate your employees regarding the following areas related to addiction and substance use disorders (ASUDs) and regarding the policy itself:

-- The importance of healthy living and the harmful effects of ASADs;
+- The importance of healthy living and the harmful effects of ASUDs;

-- The warning signs that employees should look for that might indicate that they themselves, or one of their coworkers, may be developing an ASAD;
+- The warning signs that employees should look for that might indicate that they themselves, or one of their coworkers, may be developing an ASUD;

-- Occupational and workplace risk factors that promote ASADs and how to develop healthy ways to manage stress;
+- Occupational and workplace risk factors that increase the likelihood of developing ASUDs and how to develop healthy ways to manage stress;

 - The policy’s purpose, what guidelines employees are expected to follow, and what knowledge and support resources are available to them.